Trung-Le914/Sample_project/README.md

-# Sample_project
-# Basic git and github for control
+# Project to calculate average scores for students